 FAFSA (Free Application for Federal Student Aid).
 The FAFSA is used by the federal government to determine a student's eligibility for financial aid.
-It should be completed as soon as possible after January 1st of the year a student is matriculating.
 Forms are available online in the fall.
 Check www.fafsa.org for more information.

 Financial Aid Package.
 Any combination of student and parent loans, scholarships, a job and grants to help you and your family pay your college bill.